Smoreley/Unity_Better/README.md

 Meddlings
 =========

-Various Code bits for Unity
+Various code bits I have created for Unity.

       -Editor: Scripts that extend the Unity editor

       -Scripts: Other scripts not related to extending the Unity editor.